vendekagon-labs/value-hash/README.md

 (h/digest lazyhash {:hello "world"})
 ```

 ## Semantics

-This does not combine hashes: it converts the entire input data to binary data,
+This library does not combine hashes: it converts the entire input data to
-and hashes that.
-As such, it is suitable for cryptographic applications when
+binary data, and hashes that.
+As such, it is likely suitable for cryptographic
-used with an appropriate hash function.
+applications when used with an appropriate hash function.

+_NOTE_: No explicit warranty or guarantee about this is provided, so if you want
+to use the library for this purpose, I recommend you make an independent audit
+of its behavior w/r/t cryptogrpahic guarantees.

 The binary data supplied to the hash function matches Clojure's equality
 semantics.
 That is, objects that are semantically `clojure.core/=` will have the